HeresJohnny5/100-days-of-code/log.md

 **Thoughts**: Other than seeing the Doctor I spent the majority of the day resting.
 Looks as if I have a upper respitory infection.
 Here's to hoping I get better sooner rather than later.

+## Day 48: March 8, 2018

+**Progress**: I suppose it's normal to have days where nothing seems to make much sense.
+I attempted to dive deeper into React components and React internals and came out with more questions than answers.

+**Thoughts**: Today unfortunately was not a great day.
+There are times in my coding path where I question what I'm doing and will all this work mean something in the long run.
+That and I continue to fear that what I've learned in the past I cannot remember in the present.

 ---
 ### 2018 Projects / Certifications:
 + January 2018: [**M001: MongoDB Basics**](https://drive.google.com/file/d/1nycVB8u9t5B3x0MDnqr7gU5CBdYgPc7s/view)